xvoron/thesis/doc/notes/RUL.md

 - Models that fits the time evaluation and predicts how long it will be before CI cross some threshold.
-- Models that compares the time evaluation of CI to measured or simulated time series from systems that ran to failure.
+- Models that compares the time evaluation of CI to measured or simulated time series from systems that run to failure.

 Statistical estimators:
 - Dynamic models from "System Identification Toolbox".